Location: Southwest Colorado

 By the mid 1950’s the boom had turned to bust with most of the mines shuttered and its residents gone.
 The opening of the Telluride Ski Resort in 1972 changed the town’s fortunes.
 White gold, in the form of snow, transformed the town into a world-class ski resort with a full complement of accommodations, restaurants and retail establishments.

 Thankfully the town planners opted to preserve the Victorian charm of the town center, now listed as a National Historic District.
-An expanded ski area and modern mountain village was built close to Telluride but hidden from view by the 9,000-ft.
-San Sophia Ridge.
+An expanded ski area and modern mountain village was built close to Telluride but hidden from view by a 9,000-ft. ridge.
 The town and the mountain village are linked by a free gondola.

 Distance: 8.0 - 12.7 miles (Loop)

 This is my favorite trail in Telluride, a long, highly scenic hike crossing a high saddle separating two gorgeous alpine basins.
 Along the way the trail traverses meadows filled with thigh-high wildflowers and serves up spectacular views of the high peaks surrounding the Telluride valley and the San Miguel Mountains in the Lizard Head Wilderness.

 Distance: 7.6 - 11.7 miles (Loop)